spatialos/gdk-for-unity/docs/reference/glossary.md

 ## Locator connection flow

-From SpatialOS v13.5, there are two versions of the Locator connection.

-**v10.4+ Locator connection flow (stable version)**

-Use this Locator connection flow to:

-* Connect a client worker instance to a cloud deployment via the [SpatialOS Launcher](#launcher).

-**New v13.5+ Locator connection flow (alpha version)**

-Use this Locator connection flow to:
+Use this connection flow to:

 * Connect a client worker instance to a cloud deployment via the [SpatialOS Launcher](#launcher).
 * Connect a mobile worker instance to a cloud deployment.